micheleangioni/phalcon-repositories/readme.md

 ## Contribution guidelines

-Support follows PSR-1, PSR-2 and PSR-4 PHP coding standards, and semantic versioning.
+Phalcon Repositories follows PSR-1, PSR-2 and PSR-4 PHP coding standards, and semantic versioning.

 Pull requests are welcome.

 ## License

-Support is free software distributed under the terms of the MIT license.
+Phalcon Repositories is free software distributed under the terms of the MIT license.